-She has served as chair of APSA’s Committee on Teaching and Learning, the APSA Committee on Governance Reform, is a Co-Founder of the APSA Distinguished Teaching Award, and is a member of the steering committee of the APSA Iberian Politics Related Group.
-She serves or has served on the editorial boards of the American Political Science Review, South European Politics & Policy, International Journal of Iberian Studies, Journal of Political Science Education, and College Teaching.
+Hamann has been an active member of several professional associations; among others, she has served as chair of APSA’s Committee on Teaching and Learning, the APSA Committee on Governance Reform, Co-Founder of the APSA Distinguished Teaching Award, a member of the steering committee of the APSA Iberian Politics Related Group, and on the SPSA Finance Committee.

 Dr. Hamann’s research interests lie in Western European Politics with a focus on comparative political economy, comparative industrial relations, and Spanish politics, as well as the Scholarship of Teaching and Learning.
 Her research on Spanish unions has recently been published as The Politics of Industrial Relations: Labor Unions in Spain(Routledge, 2012).
 The book examines the trajectory of Spanish unions since the Franco dictatorship from an analytical framework focusing on the political construction of industrial relations.
 The research was funded by the European Commission through the Miami-Florida European Union Center of Excellence and by the Spanish Ministry of Culture through the Program for Cultural Cooperation Between Spain’s Ministry of Culture and United States Universities.